Derivation of the Backpropagation Algorithm Based on Derivative Amplification Coefficients: Error Backpropagation

 \section{Error Backpropagation}

-As said, to find all the partial derivatives ${\partial f_o\over\partial w_{l,i,j}}(\boldx;\boldw)$ for all $l,i,j,o$, a total of $m\sum\limits_{l=1}^{L-1} h_l$ derivative amplification coefficients need to be maintained and computed.
+As said, to find all the partial derivatives ${\partial f^{[L]}_o\over\partial w_{l,i,j}}(\boldx;\boldw)$ for all $l,i,j,o$, a total of $q\sum\limits_{l=1}^{L-1} h_l$ derivative amplification coefficients need to be maintained and computed.
 Can we make this number smaller?
-If $m>1$, then the answer is yes.
-The key idea is that actually we do not need to compute the partial derivatives of output functions over the weights, what we really need to compute is the partial derivatives of the error over the weights.
+If $q>1$, then the answer is yes.
+The key idea is that actually we do not need to compute the partial derivatives of output functions with respect to the weights, what we really need to compute is the partial derivatives of the error with respect to the weights.
 So in this section we shall develop an error-oriented modification of backpropagation.
-When $m=1$, this error-oriented modification makes no loss (albeit no improvement either), therefore it is also used in that case for sake of style consistency.
+When $q=1$, this error-oriented modification makes no loss (albeit no improvement either), therefore it is also used in that case for sake of style consistency.